enovka/gemini4j/HTTP-CLIENT-ABSTRACTTION.md

-* **`HttpResponseWrapper` Interface:**  This interface defines a generic representation of the HTTP response, decoupling the `HttpClientService` interface from specific HTTP client response classes.
-It provides a unified interface for accessing response data, regardless of the underlying HTTP client library.
+* **`HttpResponseWrapper` Interface:**  This interface defines a generic representation of the HTTP response, decoupling the `HttpClientService` interface from specific HTTP clientService response classes.
+It provides a unified interface for accessing response data, regardless of the underlying HTTP clientService library.

-* **Concrete `HttpResponseWrapper` Implementations:** Concrete implementations of the `HttpResponseWrapper` interface are created for each HTTP client library used.
-These classes encapsulate the logic for extracting the status code, headers, and body from the response object of the specific HTTP client, offering a consistent way to interact with the response data.
+* **Concrete `HttpResponseWrapper` Implementations:** Concrete implementations of the `HttpResponseWrapper` interface are created for each HTTP clientService library used.
+These classes encapsulate the logic for extracting the status code, headers, and body from the response object of the specific HTTP clientService, offering a consistent way to interact with the response data.

-* **`HttpClientServiceFactory` Class:** This factory class provides methods to create instances of `HttpClientService` based on the desired client type ( e.g., default Apache HttpClient, custom Spring WebClient, etc.).
-It promotes loose coupling and facilitates the selection of the appropriate HTTP client implementation.
+* **`HttpClientServiceFactory` Class:** This factory class provides methods to create instances of `HttpClientService` based on the desired clientService type ( e.g., default Apache HttpClient, custom Spring WebClient, etc.).
+It promotes loose coupling and facilitates the selection of the appropriate HTTP clientService implementation.

 **3. Benefits of the Architecture**

-* **Flexibility:**  You can easily adapt to different HTTP client libraries by simply implementing the `HttpClientService` interface.
-This allows you to choose the most suitable HTTP client for your project's requirements.
+* **Flexibility:**  You can easily adapt to different HTTP clientService libraries by simply implementing the `HttpClientService` interface.
+This allows you to choose the most suitable HTTP clientService for your project's requirements.

-* **Maintainability:** The abstraction layer separates the core HTTP logic from the client-specific implementations.
-This makes it easier to maintain and update your code as new HTTP client libraries are introduced or existing ones evolve.
+* **Maintainability:** The abstraction layer separates the core HTTP logic from the clientService-specific implementations.
+This makes it easier to maintain and update your code as new HTTP clientService libraries are introduced or existing ones evolve.

-* **Testability:** The abstraction layer allows for independent testing of the HTTP client implementations without affecting the core HTTP interaction logic.
+* **Testability:** The abstraction layer allows for independent testing of the HTTP clientService implementations without affecting the core HTTP interaction logic.
   This simplifies unit testing and increases the reliability of your codebase.

-* **Extensibility:** The factory pattern (`HttpClientServiceFactory`) makes adding new HTTP client implementations easy without modifying existing code.
+* **Extensibility:** The factory pattern (`HttpClientServiceFactory`) makes adding new HTTP clientService implementations easy without modifying existing code.
   This promotes a flexible and adaptable system.

 **4. Basic Usage**

-To use the HTTP client abstraction layer, you need to:
+To use the HTTP clientService abstraction layer, you need to:

 * **Include the library in your project:** You can add the library to your project using Maven or Gradle.